New Article · Farm to Furnace: How Coconut Shells Move Across Tamil Nadu, Kerala, and Karnataka · Read Now →

 together.

-We are raising equity to commission 8 new plants across Tamil Nadu.
+We are expanding our plant network across South India — building on a commercial plant already in production and sales since June 2026.
 If you are an investor, family office, or institution looking to participate in India's clean carbon transition — we want to hear from you.

 📍